oesmith/oesmith.github.com/_posts/2012-07-29-install-ree-1-8-7-in-osx-mountain-lion.md

 ---
 layout: post
 title: Install Ruby Enterprise Edition 1.8.7 in OS X Mountain Lion
+alias: /post/28278210238/install-ruby-enterprise-edition-1-8-7-in-os-x-mountain
 ---

 Upgrading to Mountain Lion will wipe your old dev environment, so this is what you'll need to get back to work on ree-1.8.7:

 **1. Install XCode command-line tools.**
-Available from the *Preferences > Download panel in XCode, or as a separate download from the Apple Developer site.
+Available from the *Preferences > Download* panel in XCode, or as a separate download from the Apple Developer site.

 **2. Install gcc-4.2.**